gomex/docker-for-developers/manuscript/commands.md

 ## Managing containers

 Once the container is created from an image, it is possible to manage the usage with new commands.
 In case you wish to turn off the container, just use the command [docker stop](https://docs.docker.com/engine/reference/commandline/stop/).
 It gets as an argument the container **ID** or **name**.
-Both data can be obtained through **docker ps**, explained in the previous topic.
+Both data can be obtained through **docker container ps**, explained in the previous topic.

 An example: